magento/devdocs/src/cloud/project/privatelink-service.md

 ## Limitations

 -  Support for PrivateLink is available on Pro plan Production and Staging environments only.
-It is not available on local or integration environments, or on Starter plan projects.
+It is not available on  Starter environments or Pro Integration environments.
 -  You cannot establish SSH connections using PrivateLink.
 Due to infrastructure requirements, Magento cannot open Port 22 for communication between VPCs.
 -  Magento support does not cover troubleshooting AWS PrivateLink issues beyond initial enablement.
 Customers have the option to purchase additional support from Magento Services.
 -  Customers are responsible for costs associated with managing their own VPC.